 Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934, 15 U.S.C.
-78s(b)(1) (the "Exchange Act"), notice is hereby given that on November 21, 2006, the Municipal Securities Rulemaking Board (the "MSRB") filed with the Securities and Exchange Commission (the "SEC" or "Commission") the proposed rule change as described in Items, I, II, and III below, which Items have been prepared by the MSRB.
+78s(b)(1) (the "Exchange Act"), notice is hereby given that on November 21, 2006, the Municipal Securities Rulemaking Board (the "MSRB") filed with the Securities and Exchange Commission (the "SEC" or "Commission") a proposed rule change, which the MSRB subsequently amended and restated by means of an amendment filed with the Commission on February 12, 2007 (together, the "proposed rule change").
+The proposed rule change is as described in Items, I, II, and III below, which Items have been prepared by the MSRB.
 The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.